 Boating is very popular among British people, and rightly so, as it offers quality leisure time with the family.
 Your outboard motor is an essential component of your vessel and aside from regular servicing, the motor should be inspected after your last voyage of the season.
-Like any complex piece of equipment, an outboard motor requires regular care and attention in order to perform at optimum levels, and with that in mind, here is a checklist to ensure the end of season service will protect the engine during a period of inactivity.
+Like any complex piece of equipment, an outboard motor requires regular care and attention in order to perform at optimum levels, and with that in mind, here is a checklist to ensure the end-of-season service will protect the engine during a period of inactivity.
+Also, make sure you keep your boat parts in good condition as well.

 - Follow the Manufacturer’s Recommendation – As with any complex piece of machinery, you should always follow the manufacturer’s recommendations when servicing the motor.
 The handbook will contain all the information you need to carry out essential maintenance tasks and if the unit is still under warranty, you are advised to have the motor serviced by the supplier.
 There is some further reading on the importance of following the manufacturer’s recommendations, which highlights the reasons why it makes sense to do so.